DavidQATraining/SFIA2Kube/README.md

 ## Future Improvements
 The improvements I will add to the website are going to include:
 * I want to add a connection to google maps API so it can generate a random location for each pirate generated.
-* Improve the overall astetic of the web app, the table used scrolls endlessly out the btotm of the page.
+* Improve the overall astetic of the web app, the table used scrolls endlessly out the bottom of the page.

 ## Author
 David McCartney